GynoPyno/SPAGHETTI-COMMANDER/BrewLAN/documentation/Status - BrewLAN.md

 ## Blackrobe ideas:
 * Walls with personal shields
-* A land version of the air repair pad, like of tibsun.
+* A land version of the air repair pad, like off Tiberian Sun.
 * T1-3 Jammers
 * T1 stealth field gen for Cybran.